dallasbrittany/news-crawler/README.md

 ### Mock Mode

 For testing and development purposes, you can run the crawler in mock mode.
-This mode uses predefined test data instead of making real network requests, which is useful for:
+This mode uses predefined test data instead of making real network requests, which is useful for the following:
 - Offline development and testing
 - Faster response times
 - Consistent, predictable results